animegamer4422/MY-MUSIC/README.md

 Just share the video to termux after installing the SCRIPT

-Or type mm in termux rather than that it also has a file converter for offline video and audio conversion.
+Or type mm in termux

 # INSTALLATION
 One line to install all in termux or debian based linux (Ubuntu) terminal